BarterOut/api-docs/README.md

 ```

 #### Login
 To log in a user with an existing account using our API, you must provide an email address and a password.
-Our API then takes that information and validates it, returning a standard HTTP response with a valid JWT (Javascript Web Token) if the user has been authenticated successfully.
+Our API then takes that information and validates it, returning a standard HTTP response with a valid JWT (JSON Web Token) if the user has been authenticated successfully.

 ##### Sample code in Javascript